hmcts/bastion/README.md

 terraform/environment/nonprod/
 terraform/environment/sbox/

-2) Update 21-bastion.tf and add a new bastion by calling the bastion module, making sure to give it a difference name.
+2) Update 21-bastion.tf and add a new bastion by calling the bastion module, making sure to give it a different name.

 ```
 module "mybastion" {